-- 45. -(1) An accused child may be cross examined by a prosecutor or co-accused. - (2) A witness, other than the accused, may be cross-examined by any party to the proceedings other than the party that called the witness, but not a hostile witness.
+Crossexamination of witnesses 45.-(1) An accused child may be cross examined by a prosecutor or co-accused.

+(2) A witness, other than the accused, may be crossexamined by any party to the proceedings other than the party that called the witness, but not a hostile witness.

-- (3) The court shall ensure that cross-examination is conducted in a non-adversarial manner and that the right of the accused child not to incriminate himself is upheld. - (4) A person who is cross-examing an accused child or a child witness, shall, when conducting the cross-examination- - (a) use simple language that the child can understand; - (b) ask short direct questions; and - (c) avoid confrontation, bullying or hectoring of the child. - 5) The court may, during and at the close of each witness's evidence ask the witness questions necessary and desirable - - (a) to clarify the evidence;
+(3) The court shall ensure that cross-examination is conducted in a non-adversarial manner and that the right of the accused child not to incriminate himself is upheld.

+(4) A person who is cross-examing an accused child or a child witness, shall,

+- (a) use simple language that the child can understand; - (b) ask short direct questions; and - (c) avoid confrontation, bullying or hectoring of the child.

+(5) The court may, during and at the close of each witness's evidence ask the witness questions necessary and desirable -

-- (b) for the purpose of establishing the truth of the facts alleged; or - (c) to test the credibility of the witness. - (6) The court shall control and guide the conduct of parties to the proceedings by limiting irrelevant questions or needless repetition of questions.
+- (a) to clarify the evidence; - (b) for the purpose of establishing the truth of the facts alleged; or - (c) to test the credibility of the witness.

+(6) The court shall control and guide the conduct of parties to the proceedings by limiting irrelevant questions or needless repetition of questions.